• Skip to primary navigation

 • You can adjust the level of oil and water in the dish depending on your preference.
 Just keep an eye on the beef as it cooks, stirring every few minutes to ensure that it's not sticking to the bottom of the pan.

-Beef Keema (Ground Beef)
+Beef Keema with Yogurt (Ground Beef)

 5 from 2 votes